Mission

 What began as one retreat boot-strapped together in the mountains of Colorado has since grown into a national organization serving thousands of at-risk military families across the country.

-Today, we are proud to be one of the only organizations serving veterans, spouses, caregivers, and children as a family unit.
-Veterans have a 50% higher risk of dying by suicide than civilians.
-Active duty suicide rates have reached an all-time high since 2012, and 123 military spouses succumbed to suicide in 2017.
+The veteran suicide rate is currently 1.5 times the rate of the general population.
+Over 120,000+ veterans have been lost to suicide since 2001.
+Active duty suicide rates have steadily increased since 2011.
+Sadly, 492 active duty service members and 168 family members (spouses and children) succumbed to suicide in 2022.
 Military families relocate every other year, isolating spouses and children and making it even more difficult to cope with the challenges and stress of military life.

 Project Sanctuary’s mission is more critical than ever.